 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-One of these Freedoms is: freedom from hunger and thirst.
-In this section, you will learn about this freedom and how you can make sure your cow has what he/she needs to be free from hunger and thirst.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your cows have what they need to be free from hunger and thirst.

 Cows are herbivores, meaning they eat only plants.
 Cows have a really interesting way of eating and digesting their food.
 You might notice your cow chewing its food, swallowing it, then regurgitate the food and chewing it all over again.
 The special name for an animal that digests their food in this way is called a ruminant, and when they are standing/lying “chewing their cud,” or the regurgitated food – this is called rumination.

 The word "ruminant" comes from the Latin ruminare, which means "to chew over again."
 Your cow basically swallows its food multiple times and then four special compartments of the cow’s stomach work very hard to digest the food and get the maximum amount of nutrients from the grass/pasture.

 This may seem like a lot of work, but it is actually a very efficient way for a cow to eat, as it means your cow gets lots of nutrients from its food to make it healthy.
 As cows have very special digestive systems, you need to make sure you only feed your cow the feed that it is supposed to eat – getting advice from a veterinarian, farmer or farm store salesperson might be helpful.

 Cows need a lot of water, especially when it is hot.
 Some adult cows will drink over 100 litres a day!